- This post contains affiliate links. Read more here.

 The SGODA dog cooling vest has three layers of cooling fabric and relies on evaporation: you soak it in cold water, wring it out, and put it on your dog.
 As the warm water at the surface evaporates, the layers closest to your dog’s skin stay cool; it works along the same lines as sweating does for humans.
 To refresh the vest, all you have to do is get it wet again.

 We like that the vest is designed to be comfortable in your dog’s entire range of motion and does double-duty as a UV protection shirt.
 It has a sturdy leash attachment point and two options for zip closures—meaning you can further adjust the fit depending on which zipper you choose.

 It comes in a wide range of sizes from XX-Small to XX-Large.
-(For reference, the X-Large size fits the girth of my 90-pound Bernese Mountain Dog perfectly and worked great when we put it to the test.)
+(For reference, the X-Large size fit the girth of a 90-pound Bernese Mountain Dog perfectly and worked great when we put it to the test.)

 The SGODA is a solid choice for pet parents worried about getting a slim, comfortable fit—though pups who dread clothing may do better with a model that offers less coverage.